microsoft/service-fabric-yarp/docs/migrate-from-sf-reverse-proxy-to-sfyarp.md

 ### 9.2 Preserving the client's Host header

-Both App Gateway and Front Door rewrite the `Host` header on the backend hop by default, which breaks any SFYarp route matched on `Host`.
+Both Application Gateway and Front Door rewrite the `Host` header on the backend hop by default, which breaks any SFYarp route matched on `Host`.
 Configure the L7 to preserve the client's Host:

-- **App Gateway**: on the backend HTTP settings, leave *Pick host name from backend address* off (`pickHostNameFromBackendAddress=false`) and don't set *Host name override* (`hostName`).
+- **Application Gateway**: on the backend HTTP settings, leave *Pick host name from backend address* off (`pickHostNameFromBackendAddress=false`) and don't set *Host name override* (`hostName`).
 Both live on the same backend HTTP settings blade / ARM object.
 - **Front Door**: on the origin group, leave *Origin host header* blank.